A RIDEAU IMAGE

 photo by: Ken W. Watson, 2004

-The prettiest bridges on the Rideau are arguably the timber kingpost truss swing bridges, such as the one at Upper Nicholsons lockstation.
-This is a centre bearing design and, as the picture shows, is easily swung by one person simply pushing the bridge.
+The prettiest bridges on the Rideau are arguably the unequal arm, center bearing timber swing bridges, such as the one at Upper Nicholsons lockstation.
+This centre bearing design can, as the picture shows, easily be swung by one person simply pushing the bridge.

 Press your BACK button to return to the originating page or ...Next Page ButtonPhoto Gallery